Anusha-janardhan/rg-doc/source/Features.rst

    * - Study Scope
      - <Currently only Project level scope is allowed.
 All the project members can see the study details.
 But if any user who is not part of the project, will not be able to see the study details.>
    * - Projects
      - <Choose the projects to which the study needs to be assigned.
 Linux-based workspaces and Sagemaker instances in the selected projects will automatically mount this study.
 Users can select the project during study creation.
-Once you select the account, all the projects that you have access to under your organizational unit will be listed here.>
+Once you select the account, all the projects that you have access to under your organization will be listed here.>

 .. image:: images/Principal_ExternalStudyCreation_form4.png